Hydro generation systems come in all sizes

 You'll also need to talk to the lines company and power retailer if you are planning to connect to the local lines network.

-All electrical work must be done by a registered electrician, except, in unusual situations, where voltages are below 32V alternating current or 50V direct current.
+All electrical work must be done by a licensed electrician, except, in unusual situations, where voltages are below 32V alternating current or 50V direct current.

 Why choose micro-hydro?